 About W.R.
 Miller

 W.R.
-Miller—known informally as “Bob”—is a writer whose work includes contributions to Jerry Beck’s The Animated Movie Guide and The Hanna-Barbera Treasury.
-He also contributed a chapter to Defending the Resurrection, 2010, edited by James Patrick Holding.
+Miller—known informally as “Bob”—is a writer whose work includes The Star Wars Historical Sourcebook series, from 1971-1990, The Animated Voice: Interviews with Voice Actors; and May the Facts Be With You, published by Pulp Hero Press.
+He also contributed to Jerry Beck’s The Animated Movie Guide and The Hanna-Barbera Treasury, and a chapter to Defending the Resurrection, 2010, edited by James Patrick Holding.
 Since 1985 Bob has written numerous articles covering the animation industry, for publications such as Starlog, Comics Scene, Comics Buyer’s Guide, Animation Magazine, Animato! and Animation World Magazine.
-His current projects include The Star Wars Reference Guide, A Historical and Annotated Bibliography Detailing the Original Star Wars Trilogy, Episodes IV, V and VI, from 1971-1990, and a children’s book series featuring The Justice Dragon, who made his first public appearance on PBS affiliate KLCS-TV in March 2010.
+He is currently writing a children’s book series featuring The Justice Dragon, who made his first public appearance on PBS affiliate KLCS-TV in March 2010.

 Bob has been involved in animation for two decades, as a writer (Gerhard Hahn Filmproductions, Germany; Stretch Films, New York; Cornerstone Animation, Glendale, CA); character animator (Sullivan Bluth Productions), special effects animator (Rich Entertainment, Warner Bros.), and storyboard artist (Film Roman, Universal, Hyperion, Warner Bros., Hanna-Barbera, Philips Media, Cornerstone Animation and SD Entertainment).